andrzejressel/pulumi-wasm/docs/crates.md

 ### Pulumi Wasm Rust

 Rust library that provides a high-level and typesafe API for Pulumi Wasm.
-It's a wrapper around `pulumi-wasm` interfaces.
+It's a wrapper around `pulumi-gestalt` interfaces.
 Also provides `pulumi_main` macro via `pub use` from `Pulumi Wasm Rust Macro`.

 ### Pulumi Wasm Rust Macro